Kim-Read/Python-Flappy-Bird/README.md

 ## Work in progress
 - Created the initial animation elements and added keyboard response.
+- Added collision checks and upper/lower limit checks for the bird.

 ### Next Steps
 - Get chatGPT to create the same game and compare my code against it's code to see the difference.